Papers

 • Practical Applications: For practitioners working with large-scale models, this research underscores the necessity for strategic data curation.
 Ensuring a high ratio of real to synthetic data becomes crucial, especially in systems where performance and accuracy are paramount.

-• Future Directions: This paper opens several avenues for future research, including exploring mitigation strategies for model collapse and investigating other factors such as different model architectures, activation functions, and training regimes.
+• Future Directions: This study opens several avenues for future research, including exploring mitigation strategies for model collapse and investigating other factors such as different model architectures, activation functions, and training regimes.
 The use of Gaussian equivalents to extend findings to fully-trained networks signifies a promising research trajectory.

 Conclusion